 Nintendo Switch Online: what can I play online?

 Nintendo Switch Online gives you the online capability to play, compete, and cooperate with players around the world – which means not having the service restricts your access to all of those things.

 If you don't sign up to the service, you can still play all your single-player or offline Switch games to your heart's content: you don't need it to play Breath of the Wild, or for playing local multiplayer with friends in your living room.
 But many players will want a Nintendo Switch Online subscription to get the most out of their purchases.

-Online play was free until mid-September, and competitive games like Super Smash Bros.
-Ultimate have proved hugely popular.
+Competitive games like Super Smash Bros.
+Ultimate have proven hugely popular with Nintendo Switch Online.
 There’s also a tie-in smartphone app that provides players with in-game battle stats, voice chat functionality, and additional information on select titles – mainly Splatoon 2 and other first-party titles like Smash Bros and Mario Tennis Aces.